 LOCAL IMMIGRATION PARTNERSHIP

-A network of organizations in Wood Buffalo committed to working together to enhance the lives of newcomers to our community
+A program in Wood Buffalo dedicated to strengthen community collaboration to enhance the lives of newcomers to our community

 What is a local

 A Local Immigration Partnership (LIP) is a community-wide, multi-sectoral collaboration aimed at strengthening a community's capacity to welcome immigrants, better address the needs of newcomers, and improve integration outcomes.

 Funded by Immigration, Refugees and Citizenship Canada (IRCC), LIP is focused on developing strategies for strengthening the participation, belonging and inclusion of newcomers through: